unahouExosite/docs/portals/README.md

 * `"id"` is a number identifying the group.
 * `"members"` is an array of [permission objects](#permission-object) listing the members of the group.
 * `"meta"` may be any type.
 It contains application-specific information describing the group.
-It MUST be less then 2 megabytes long when it's seralized to a JSON string.
+It MUST be less than 2 megabytes long when it's seralized to a JSON string.
 * `"name"` is the group name.
 It is a string of fewer than 256 characters.
 It MUST be unique among the same user in a domain.
 * `"permissions"` is an array of [permission objects](#permission-object) describing Portals resources members of the group may access.
 * `"userId"` is a number identifying the owner of the group.